Arthrospira platensis, and Arthrospira maxima

 Spirulina has long been used by indigenous populations around the world, especially in China, Japan and Korea.
 It was also a notable food source of the Aztecs, as Cortés and his Spanish Conquistadors observed during their visit to Lake Texcoco in 1519.
-They called it Tecuitlatl, meaning “the stones excrement” and it was commonly dried into cakes to be sold at markets and added to food.
+Called Tecuitlatl by the Aztecs, meaning “the stones excrement”, it was commonly dried into cakes to be sold at markets and added to food.

 Often referred to as a blue-green algae, Spirulina is not a true algae in biological terms but rather a cyanobacteria.
 This distinctive classification is given because its genetic material is not organised in a membrane bound nucleus yet it still uses the sun as a source of energy just like plants do.

 With 70% complete protein (containing all 9 of the essential amino acids), this is a fabulous protein source for vegans – the hardy protein found in spirulina is high in net protein utilisation, meaning it is 85% - 95% digestible – with its amino acids being delivered to the body for almost instant absorption.
 As a comparison, pound for pound, beef has only around 20% net protein utilisation.

 Proteins are the main building blocks of the body used to make muscles, tendons, organs and skin.
 They are also used to make enzymes, hormones, neurotransmitters and other tiny molecules that serve various functions – without protein our bodies would biochemically dismantle, life as we know it would not be possible.